MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### <a name=role></a>Install Container Feature

-The container feature can be installed using Windows Server Manager or PowerShell on Windows Server 2016 with full UI, and PowerShell on Windows Server Core.
+The container feature can be installed on Windows Server 2016 or Windows Server 2016 Core, using Windows Server Manager or PowerShell.

-To install the role using PowerShell run the following command in an elevated PowerShell session.
+To install the role using PowerShell, run the following command in an elevated PowerShell session.

 ```powershell
 Install-WindowsFeature containers